The Prairie Provinces

 Climate

-There are four distinct seasons (summer, fall, winter and spring), with temperatures varying between -35 degrees C in winter and 35 degrees C in summer.
+There are four distinct seasons (summer, fall, winter, and spring), with temperatures ranging from -35 degrees C in winter to 35 degrees C in summer.
 Depending on the season, the hours of sunlight can also change dramatically.
 You need to be aware of the weather before moving.

 Where can you work?

-The main economic activities are: Agriculture, livestock, processing of agri-food products, tourism, banking, health, student services, human resources, forestry and livestock farming.
+The main economic activities are: agriculture, livestock, processing of agri-food products, tourism, banking, health, student services, human resources, and forestry.
 Major potato, pork, chicken, turkey and dairy processing companies have headquarters in Manitoba.

 Saskatchewan